hanfak/topics-to-learn/general-paradigms/architecture/patterns/enterprise/README.md

 # Enterprise Patterns

-Patterns from the Martin Fowler PAEE book
+Patterns from the Martin Fowler PEAA book

 - Areas
   - Layering/organisation of code